jonnieZG/EWMA/README.md

 `EwmaT <int> filter(3, 100)`

-- alpha = Smoothing factor in range [0,alphaScale].
+- `alpha` = Smoothing factor in range [0,`alphaScale`].
 Higher the value - less smoothing (higher the latest reading impact)
-- alphaScale = Number that will divide the alpha, usually 10, 100, 1000 etc.
+- `alphaScale` = Number that will divide the `alpha` value, in order to get the actual alpha parameter of the filter (usually 10, 100, 1000 etc.)
-- lastOutput = last filter output value
+- `lastOutput` = last filter output value
-- output = filter output value after the last reading
+- `output` = filter output value after the last reading